 One couple I know might not be talking to each other.
 One will be ready to talk and as they pass the other - will pat them (nicely) on the shoulder in a reassuring way.
 A pat back means all is forgiven/gone/got over.

-A cuppa made by the 'offender' usually fixes it for me.
+made by the 'offender' usually fixes it for me.

 I've seen another couple - he asked her if she would like to go to dinner, she said yes but was still mad as anything and still wasn't talking to him.
 This made everyone laugh and broke the ice.